laozhu/hugo-nuo/README.md

   description = "Another full-stack developer"
 ```

-The links page need friend's avatar, finally you should add friend's avatar to `content/media/links` directory and link to avatar in the `links.yml` file.
+The links page need friend's avatar, finally you should add friend's avatar to `content/media/links` directory and link to avatar in the `links.toml` file.

 ### The about page